Irregularly and incompletely sampled random fields in the Earth sciences: Analysis and synthesis of parameterized covariance models: S I M P L I F Y I N G T H E M A T E R N D E N S I T Y : F I X I N G P A R A M E T E R S

+In Fig.~\ref{fig:estincnu}, we study the influence of increasingly large smoothness parameter $\nu$ on the reliability of our estimation strategy through two numerical experiments.
+In both experiments, we set a common variance $\sigma^2_0=1\,\m^2$ and range $\rho_0= 3\,\m$, and select 20 logarithmically spaced values of $\nu_0\in [1, 100]$.
+We simulate 48 realizations for each of these 20 target models on a common, fully sampled, evenly spaced $128\,\m \times 128\,\m$ grid.
+In the first experiment (Fig.~\ref{fig:estincnu}, \textit{left}), we estimate all three parameters of the Mat\'ern model, and in the second (Fig.~\ref{fig:estincnu}, \textit{center}), we fix the smoothness correctly to $\nu_0$ and estimate the variance $\st$ and range $\rho$ as two-parameter nested models.
 In the three-parameter inversion experiment, we observe that as $\nu_0$ increases, all three parameters are well estimated until a point when they begin to accumulate bias which grows until it saturates.
 The one-standard error (1~se) empirical confidence interval for the variance parameter $\st$ excludes $\sigma^2_0$ when $\nu_0>4$, while the 1~se interval for the smoothness $\nu$ increases until about $\nu_0>9$, after which $\hat{\nu}$ saturates and hovers around 10--20.
 The 1~se empirical confidence interval for the range parameter $\rho$ fails to contain $\rho_0$ when $\nu_0>4$.
 In the second experiment, the 1~se interval for the variance $\st$ exceeds $\sigma^2_0$ for $\nu_0>5$ and its bias plateaus at about half that of the three-parameter inversion.
 Not being estimated, $\nu$ is plotted along the 1:1 line.
 The confidence intervals of $\hat{\rho}$ overlap with $\rho_0$ for all trial models.

 The difficulty in accurately estimating the three Mat\'ern parameters for large $\nu$ should be expected due to problems with identifiability in ``sloppy'' models \cite[]{MonsalveBravo+2022}, a trait that can be observed, e.g., in the parameter correlation structure of Figs~\ref{fig:mleellipses} and~\ref{fig:mlerubiks}.
 The strong trade-off between $\nu$ and $\rho$ is apparent; when we know $\nu$ and fix it, $\rho$ is more adeptly estimated, and along with it, $\sigma^2$.
 The failure of $\hat{\nu}$ to approximate large $\nu_0$ suggests there is an upper bound in being able to distinguish variation in $\nu$ for smooth fields, depending on sampling density $\Delta y,\, \Delta x$.
 As a function of $\nu$ the Mat\'ern spectral density~(eq.~\ref{eq:specmatern2d}) begins to plateau first for small wavenumbers, followed by intermediate and large wavenumbers.
 In Fig.~\ref{fig:estincnu} (\textit{right}), we explore how the spectral density and its first derivative with respect to the smoothness varies with increasing smoothness for small, medium, and large wavenumbers.
 In the presence of very smooth, large $\nu$, fields, fixing the smoothness parameter should be considered.
 However, the squared-exponential ($\nu\rightarrow\infty$) model is still not an advisable choice due to its accelerated decay with wavenumber, which is numerically problematic without additional precautions taken in the analysis (e.g., including a nugget effect).
 Analytically, the limiting behavior $\nu\rightarrow\infty$ of the spectral domain illuminates its asymptotically Gaussian nature, which dependends on $\st$, $\rho$, and wavenumber~$k$, as in Table~\ref{tab:MaternSpecial},